nephio-project/docs/install-guide/package-transformations.md

 </details>

-## Create workload cluster package
+## Create the Workload cluster package

-The workload cluster package contains `PackageVariant` files for configuring the new cluster.
+The Workload cluster package contains `PackageVariant` files for configuring the new cluster.

 Clone the `nephio-workload-cluster` package into the `mgmt` repository.
 This